collective/collective.upload/README.txt

 Features
 --------

+- Support for Archetypes and Dexterity-based content types
 - **Multiple file upload**: Allows to select multiple files at once and upload them sequentially (simultaneously is not currently enabled)
 - **Drag & Drop support**: Allows to upload files by dragging them from your